When Can You Start Giving Babies Water?

 Lack of nutrients.
 Breastmilk and formula are perfectly created to give your baby the amount of nutrients he needs for optimal health and growth.
 If you give your baby water, he will fill up on it instead of taking in the amount of breastmilk or formula he really needs.
 This could lead to a dilution of the nutrients your baby needs to thrive, which in turn can slow his weight gain and growth.

 Inhibits breastfeeding.
 Offering your baby water will reduce the amount of time your baby will want to nurse, which will in turn result in lower milk production.
 This will inhibit your ability to provide your baby with all the nutrients and hydration he needs and can start a frustrating cycle of lower milk supply.

 Water intoxication.
 Water intoxication in infants has seen a resurgence in the last few years due to lack of knowledge on the risks of giving babies water.
-Water intoxication can cause seizures and severely affect you child’s ability to process chemicals and hormones properly.
+It can cause seizures and severely affect your child’s ability to process chemicals and hormones properly.